jsivak7/pytheos/README.md

   </picture>
 </h1>

-Python toolkit for high-entropy oxide simulations (pytheos) is an open-source package built for exploring chemically disordered crystalline materials with computational models.
+Python toolkit for high-entropy oxides (pytheos) is an open-source package built for exploring chemically disordered crystalline materials with modern computational tools.

-Density-functional theory calculations are the primary focus of the code currently as they provide very accurate thermodynamic and electronic structure predictions, however other types of simulations and machine-learning approaches will be implemented in the future.

-A variety of other open-source packages such as [pymatgen](https://github.com/materialsproject/pymatgen), [custodian](https://github.com/materialsproject/custodian), and [sumo](https://github.com/SMTG-Bham/sumo) as well as the [Materials Project database](https://next-gen.materialsproject.org/) are heavily utilized to leverage existing computational machinery and data.
+A variety of other open-source packages such as [pymatgen](https://github.com/materialsproject/pymatgen), [custodian](https://github.com/materialsproject/custodian), and [sumo](https://github.com/SMTG-Bham/sumo) as well as the [Materials Project database](https://next-gen.materialsproject.org/) are heavily utilized to leverage existing computational machinery and data bases.

+**TODO** add in little DFT/MLIP blurb.

+**TODO** add examples of successes here with descriptor definitions.

 ## Installation
 1. Clone the repo